martdegraaf/martdegraaf.github.io/src/blog/content/slides/application-insights/_index.md

 Private = true
 +++

-# Basic Azure Application Insights
+# Application insights and Kusto deep dive

-1. Requests
-1. Traces
-1. Exceptions
-1. Dependencies
-1. PageViews

 {{% reveal/note %}}
 Do some linking to Microsoft Learn.